Corporate Stakeholders

 Shareholder and Stakeholder Theories

 Corporate governance practices tend to vary from country to country.
-It is, nevertheless, not uncommon for different corporate governance systems to coexist within a country.
-Corporate governance systems generally reflect the influences of either shareholder theory, stakeholder theory, or a convergence of the two.
+However, it is not uncommon for different corporate governance systems to coexist within a country.
+Corporate governance systems generally reflect the influences of either shareholder theory or stakeholder theory or a convergence of the two.
 Current trends, however, point to an increase in convergence.

-Shareholder theory posits that the most critical responsibility of a company’s management is to maximize shareholder returns.
-In other words, the interest of other stakeholders, such as creditors, employees, and society, is only considered if they affect the shareholder value.
+Shareholder theory posits that a company’s management’s most critical responsibility is to maximize shareholder returns.
+In other words, the interests of other stakeholders, such as creditors, employees, and society, are only considered if they affect shareholder value.

 On the other hand, stakeholder theory emphasizes the need for a company to consider the needs of all its stakeholders.
-This theory dissuades a company from giving preferential treatment to its shareholders, such as customers, suppliers, creditors, employees, and essentially anyone interested in the company, at the expense of stakeholders.
-Intuitively, a stakeholder primarily advocates for environmental, social, and governance (ESG).
+This theory dissuades a company from giving preferential treatment to its shareholders, at the expense of stakeholders such as customers, suppliers, creditors, employees, and essentially anyone interested in the company.

 Consideration of ESG factors by the stakeholder theory comes with some setbacks: